 Water Utility Board Meetings

-The next Water Utility Board is scheduled for Tuesday, May 22 at 4:30 pm.
+The September Water Utility Board meeting has been canceled.
+The next meeting is scheduled for Tuesday, October 23 at 4:30 pm.

 Visit the Legislative Center Calendar for future meeting dates as well as archived agendas, agenda attachments and minutes.

 The purpose of the board, on behalf of the residents of Madison, is to ensure that the Madison Water Utility:

 - provides consumers with an adequate quantity of high quality water for consumption and fire protection at a reasonable financial and environmental cost; and

 - manages groundwater resources and the water delivery system so future generations of city residents continue to have an excellent water supply.

 The Water Utility Board is described by State statute and City ordinance.
 It is made up of seven voting members and the Director of Public Health (or his/her designee) as an ex-officio member.
 The board is charged with authority for managing and operating the Madison Water Utility, under the general direction of the City of Madison Common Council.
 The Mayor appoints and the Common Council confirms board members for terms of five years for citizen members (with staggered appointment dates) and two years for the alder members; the Director of Public Health's appointment is ongoing.
 A quorum of the Board consists of four members.